LostArtefacts/TRX/docs/trx/COMMAND_LINE.md

 - `-l <path|num>`, `--level <path|num>`
   Runs the game immediately launching it into the specified level.
-If `<path>` is provided, runs the custom level located in the specified location, which should be absolute.
+If `<path>` is provided, runs the custom level located in the specified location.
+If the path is relative, it is resolved from the current working directory first, then from the game directory.
 Internally, this option uses `tr*-level/gameflow.json5` as a template instructing it how to run the game.
   If `<num>` is an integer, plays the level with the given number within the main game flow (1-based).

 - `-s <num>`, `--save <num>`:
   Runs the game immediately loading a specific save slot.
 The first save starts